Overview

 Also in Edith Steinberg collection

-THe collection consists of a letter, two page, from Werner Samuel [and others unidentified] to Edith Steinberg, donor’s aunt.
+The collection includes 10 photographs of the Goldschmidt and Steinberg families before WWII and a letter from Werner Samuel to Edith Steinberg.
 The letter, dated October 18, 1945, explains the fate of Edith’s husband, Siegfried, who was liberated in April 1945, transferred to Sweden to recuperate and died and buried in Sweden on June 6, 1945.
 Edith and Siegfried Steiberg were deported from Hannover, Germany to Riga, Latvia.
 From Riga, Edith was deported to Stutthof concentration camp in Poland and was liberated in April, 1945.
-Wallet, tan, in which letter has been housed [unknown origin].
+The collection also includes a tan wallet in which letter has been housed.

 Edith Steinberg letter